-- 6.103 There may be an omission in the remedies available under the Act.
-Under section 36 of the National Gas Code, a person is able to apply for compensation in certain circumstances.
+6.155 Section 36 of the Gas Access Act provides that a person is able to apply for compensation in certain circumstances.
 In particular, a person who suffers loss or damage as a result of a contravention of a 'conduct provision' can recover the amount of that loss or damage from the person who was involved in that contravention.
-An example of a 'conduct provision' is section 13 of the National Gas Code that prohibits a person from engaging in conduct for the purpose of preventing or hindering access to a relevant service. - 6.104 The Commission considers that it would be it appropriate for the Act to incorporate a direct right to claim compensation for a contravention of the Code in certain circumstances.
+An example of a 'conduct provision' is section 13 of the Gas Access Act that prohibits a person from engaging in conduct for the purpose of preventing or hindering access to a relevant service.